 Cary Holladay (Fiction) is the author of seven volumes of fiction, most recently Horse People: Stories (LSU Press 2013) and The Deer in the Mirror (Ohio State UP 2013).
 Her awards include an O. Henry Prize and a literary fellowship from the NEA.
 A native of Virginia, she teaches at the University of Memphis.

-Rick Mulkey (Poetry, Director of the MFA Program) is the author of five collections including Ravenous: New & Selected Poems, Toward Any Darkness, Before the Age of Reason, and Bluefield Breakdown.
+Rick Mulkey (Poetry) is the author of five collections including Ravenous: New & Selected Poems, Toward Any Darkness, Before the Age of Reason, and Bluefield Breakdown.
 His work appears in the anthologies American Poetry: the Next Generation, The Southern Poetry Anthology: Volume I and Volume II, and A Millennial Sampler of South Carolina Poetry, among others.
-Individual poems and essays have appeared in a variety of venues such as Crab Orchard Review, Denver Quarterly, The Literary Review, The Connecticut Review, North Dakota Quarterly, Poet Lore, Poetry East, Shenandoah, Southern Poetry Review and Verse Daily.
-Recently he has been a visiting writer at Michigan State University, Radford University, and Ohio Wesleyan University, among others.
-His awards include the Hawthornden Fellowship for Writing (A residency in Scotland) and the Charles Angoff Award in poetry from The Literary Review.
-Rick has taught at a number of universities and writing workshops in the United States and Europe.
-He currently directs the creative writing program at Converse College.
+Individual poems and essays have appeared in a variety of venues such as Crab Orchard Review, Denver Quarterly, The Literary Review, The Connecticut Review, North Dakota Quarterly, Poet Lore, Poetry East, Shenandoah, Southern Poetry Review and Poetry Daily.
+His awards include the Hawthornden Fellowship for Writing, the Charles Angoff Award from The Literary Review, and the Editor’s Choice Award from Still: the Journal.
+An Associate Professor of English and director of creative writing, Mulkey is co-founder of the Low Residency MFA in creative writing at Converse College.

-Robert Olmstead (Fiction) is the author of eight books, including his recent award-winning novels The Coldest Night, and Coal Black Horse published by Algonquin Books.
+Robert Olmstead (Fiction) is the author of nine books, including Savage Country which was published by Algonquin in September 2017, and was an Amazon “Best Book of October 2017.”
+Other recent award-winning novels include The Coldest Night, and Coal Black Horse published by Algonquin Books.
 He also has published a textbook for fiction-writing workshops (“Elements of the Craft”) and a non-fiction memoir (“Stay Here with Me: A Memoir”), plus numerous individual stories and essays in some of our nation’s finest magazines.
 He is the recipient of a Guggenheim fellowship and an NEA grant.
 He has taught in numerous colleges, universities and writing workshops, including Dickinson College, UC Irvine, Boise State University and the Summer Literary Seminars in St. Petersburg, Russia.
-Currently, he lives in Ohio, where he is a professor at Ohio Wesleyan University.
+His novel Far Bright Star is in production as a feature film directed by Casey Affleck, starring Joaquin Phoenix, and adapted for the screen by Damien Ober.

-Leslie Pietrzyk’s (Fiction) collection of short stories, This Angel On My Chest, won the 2015 Drue Heinz Literature Prize and is forthcoming from University of Pittsburgh Press in fall 2015.
-She is the author of two novels, Pears on a Willow Tree (Avon) and A Year and a Day (William Morrow).
-Her award-winning short fiction and essays have appeared in more than fifty journals, including Shenandoah, The Gettysburg Review, The Iowa Review, Washingtonian, The Sun, Crab Orchard Review, New England Review, River Styx, Hobart, Midwestern Gothic, TriQuarterly, Cimarron Review, and The Washington Post Magazine.
-Organizations awarding fellowships include the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Virginia Center for the Arts, Kimmel Harding Nelson Center for the Arts, and the Hambidge Center.
-She blogs regularly about the writing life at Work-in-Progress and is the founder/editor of Redux, an online journal of previously published work not available elsewhere on the internet.
-She earned a BA from Northwestern University and an MFA from American University.
-Leslie is also a member of senior faculty at the Johns Hopkins Master of Arts Program in Writing, and has been a writer in residence at Wichita State University and Converse College.
-She lives in Alexandria, Virginia.
+(Fiction and nonfiction) Pietrzyk’s collection of short stories, This Angel On My Chest, won the 2015 Drue Heinz Literature Prize and was published by University of Pittsburgh Press.
+SILVER GIRL, a novel, is forthcoming from The Unnamed Press (based in L.A.) in February 2018, and her serialized historical novel, REVERSING THE RIVER, can be found on the literary app Great Jones Street.
+She is the author of Pears on a Willow Tree (Avon) and A Year and a Day (William Morrow).
+Her award-winning short fiction and essays have appeared/are forthcoming in, among others, Southern Review, Arts & Letters, Shenandoah, The Gettysburg Review, The Iowa Review, Washingtonian, The Sun, Salon, New England Review, River Styx, Hobart, Midwestern Gothic, Cincinnati Review, and The Washington Post Magazine.
+Organizations awarding fellowships include the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Virginia Center for the Arts, Kimmel Harding Nelson Center for the Arts, the Hambidge Center, and Hawthornden International Retreat at Hawthornden Castle in Scotland.
+She is the founder/editor of Redux, an online journal of previously published work not available elsewhere on the internet.

 Susan Tekulve (Nonfiction and Fiction) is the author of the award-winning novel In the Garden of Stone and three short story collections: Savage Pilgrims, Wash Day and My Mother’s War Stories.
 Her stories and essays have appeared in Shenandoah, The Georgia Review, New Letters, Best New Writing 2007, The Indiana Review, Denver Quarterly, Puerto del Sol, Prairie Schooner, Another Chicago Magazine, North Dakota Quarterly,Connecticut Review, Beloit Fiction Journal, Crab Orchard Review, The Literary Review, Webdelsol, Black Warrior Review, Contemporary World Literature and The Kansas City Star.
 She has been awarded the South Carolina Novel Prize, the Winnow Press Award in Fiction, a Sewanee Writers’ Conference Tennessee Williams Scholarship, a Bread Loaf Writers’ Conference Scholarship, the Editor’s Choice Award in Best New Writing 2007, the gold medal in the Independent Publisher Book Awards as the best novel published in the South by an independent press in 2014, the 2012 winner of South Carolina First Novel Prize. and an AWP Intro Award.
 She served as a book reviewer for BOOK Magazine for five years, and she continues to contribute book reviews to academic journals, including The Literary Review, Prairie Schooner and New Letters.
 An Associate Professor of English, she teaches in the BFA and MFA in creative writing programs at Converse College.